 Virtually everyone has a smartphone nowadays.
-For some people, they’re a matter of prestige, and for others a matter of necessity.
+We not only use them to message and call people (we can do that with any cell-phone really – smartphones are meant for more than that!) but we use them to have fun – to watch YouTube videos, to scroll through TikTok or even for online gambling with wildz nz.
+For some people, smartphones are a matter of prestige, and for others a matter of necessity.
 What’s more, they’re often a popular topic to discuss, especially among tech-savvy people.
 However, when was the last time you heard someone said they have a Windows Phone?

 While there is no main or one big reason why Windows Phone failed, there are several different ones, all of which led to Microsoft ending any further development and abandoning the Windows Phone project back in October 2017.